 Why Marketing Should Be Opinionated About Website Infrastructure

-As marketing has been taking more ownership over the website, website technology has taken strides to meet marketers, making website management less technical and more user friendly.
-In fact, most of our firm’s clients are marketing teams pursuing a custom website build, and are involved in every major decision of their website’s build, from platform to web design.
-The increasing technical nature of current marketing means that most marketers are increasingly technically savvy, but one important aspect of the website that often goes overlooked is the website infrastructure.
+As marketing has been taking more ownership over the website, website technology has taken strides to meet marketers, making website management less technical and more user-friendly.
+In fact, most of our firm’s clients are marketing teams pursuing a custom website build and are involved in every major decision of their website’s build, from platform to web design.

-Website infrastructure–how your website’s data is hosted–is technical and unseen part of website maintenance, which is why it doesn’t receive a lot of attention.
-But when it affects your website’s performance, security, up-time, data, and SEO, it’s something that marketing should be just as opinionated about.
+Website infrastructure–how your website’s data is hosted–is a technical and unseen part of website maintenance, which is why it doesn’t receive a lot of attention.
+But when it affects your website’s performance, security, uptime, data, and SEO, it’s something that marketing should be just as opinionated about.
 Here’s what you need to know.

-Self-Hosted, Service Providers, and SaaS–Determining the Best Option for Your Website
+Determining the Best Option for Your Website

 First of all, there are different ways to approach website hosting, and the most beneficial for your website depends on the nature of your business and your website.

-SaaS: The Shopify, Squarespace, and Godaddy Businesses
+SaaS: The Shopify, Squarespace, and GoDaddy Businesses

-However, not owning or having access to your website’s core data can be a blocker for the needs of larger-scale websites.
+However, not owning or having access to your website’s core data can be a blocker for the needs of larger-scale companies.
 Also, when your website is being hosted by your SaaS provider, it means that your data is being hosted in the same location as the data of thousands of other website owners, which could mean higher security vulnerabilities.

 Hosting Service Provider